hershal/adjustable-operation-queue/README.md

 /* Construct the operations graph. */
 let operations = Array.from(new Array(7), (_, i) => {
   /* Construct a new Operation.
-Operations take in a function which call done()
+Operations take in a function with a callback
-   * when the operation is complete.
-Please remember to call done() when your
-   * task finishes otherwise the queue can't keep track of your operation. */ return new Operation((done) => {
+   * which you should call when the operation is complete. */ return new Operation((done) => {
     /* Set our operations to finish at a random interval. */ setTimeout(() => done(), Math.random()*1000);